us-irs/sat-rs/README.md

  In addition to the crates in this repository, the sat-rs project also maintains other libraries.

  * [`spacepackets`](https://egit.irs.uni-stuttgart.de/rust/spacepackets): Basic ECSS and CCSDS
    packet protocol implementations.
-This repository is re-expored in the [`satrs-core`](https://egit.irs.uni-stuttgart.de/rust/satrs-launchpad/src/branch/main/satrs-core) crate.
+This repository is re-exported in the [`satrs-core`](https://egit.irs.uni-stuttgart.de/rust/satrs-launchpad/src/branch/main/satrs-core) crate.